abrasive/shairport/README.md

 **System V and `systemd`**

-At the time of writing, there are two widely-used systems for automatically starting programs automatically at startup: "System V" and `systemd`.
+At the time of writing, there are two widely-used systems for automatically starting programs automatically at startup: `systemd` and "System V" .
 (There are others, but they are not considered here.)
 To see if the `systemd` process is running on your system, enter the following command:

 `ps aux | grep systemd | grep -v grep`